-6 Regulatory Limits
+7 Regulatory Limits

-We calculated regulatory limits based on freshwater quality standards listed from state and federal regulatory agencies.
+We calculated regulatory limits based on freshwater quality standards listed from state and/or federal regulatory agencies.
 Some regulatory threshold values are static and do not depend on additional environmental parameters, while some threshold values depend on local conditions like hardness, temperature, or pH.

 We discuss how various parameters are assessed against standards below.

-6.1 Metals
+7.1 Metals

-6.1.1 Metals with Static Regulatory Threshold Values
+7.1.1 Metals with Static Regulatory Threshold Values

 The metals parameters in the downloadable table below have static thresholds assigned.

-Static regulatory values are represented as solid horizontal lines in the parameter-specific chapters that follow. (to do: show graphic example of values above horizontal line here)
+Static regulatory values are represented as solid horizontal lines in the chapters that follow. (to do: show graphic example of values above horizontal line here)

 Show the code